-Through its staff or contractors, NMMS will provide technical assistance in a variety of subject areas relevant to the Main Street Four-Point Approach® and other commercial district economic growth, revitalization and management topics.
+Through its staff or contractors, NMMS will provide technical assistance (at no cost to local program/community) in a variety of subject areas relevant to the Main Street Approach[TM] to downtown revitalization, an organization's "Economic Transformation Strategies, and their work in the Four Points: Economic Vitality, Design, Promotion, and Organization.
 Each local organization may request on-site, email, and/or telephone consultation(s) from NMMS.
 Access to Technical Assistance is initiated through submission of a Service Request Form to the NMMS Director/ACD Coordinator.
-Upon receiving the service request, the NMMS Director/ACD Coordinator will assign the appropriate Revitalization Specialist(s) to coordinate design and delivery of services, on-site visits and/or other communications.
+Upon receiving the service request, the NMMS Director/ACD Coordinator will assign the appropriate Revitalization Specialist(s) to coordinate, design, and delivery of services, on-site visits and/or other communications.
 Service request forms, along with descriptions of available services are available online at: nmmainstreet.org/resource/programs/.